 Whether you’re looking for a treadmill for walking or running, the LifeSpan TR6000i has something for everyone.

 Challenge yourself with 13 incline levels, and keep track of your workouts through either the LifeSpan app or third party mobile apps.
-It has an onboard 6” LCD display screen with backlighting, so you’ll be able to see your stats while running.
+It has an onboard backlit 6” LCD display screen, so you’ll be able to see your stats while running.

 While the handrails are short, they have biometric sensors to track your HR, and easy-to-reach buttons to adjust the speed and incline.